 Apps requesting sensitive permissions are subject to Google’s Play Protect vetting process, and Samsung devices run these checks every time an app updates or is installed.

-If you still want to ensure your privacy, the Following is a simple process that can be used on any Android system (Steps may differ according to your Andriod device):
+If you still want to ensure your privacy, the following is a simple process that can be used on any Android system (steps may differ according to your Android device):

-Step 4: In the Manage Apps window, select the app you want to check.
-(I’m checking the Chrome app)
+4. In the Manage Apps window, select the app you want to check.
+(I’m checking the Chrome app.)

 In this way, you can inspect any app.
 These general steps can be applied to every app.
 You can review and manage app permissions for One UI Home like any other app on your device.